 Morphine Sulfate Oral Solution

-Morphine Sulfate Oral Solution 100 mg per 5 mL is a clear/colorless to light yellow solution available in one strength as follows:
+Morphine Sulfate Oral Solution 100 mg per 5 mL is a clear/colorless or clear/pink solution.
+The clear/colorless solution is available in one strength as follows:

 PROTECT FROM MOISTURE.

 All opioids are liable to diversion and misuse both by the general public and healthcare workers and should be handled accordingly.